AitorSantaeugenia/fcc-lessons/relational_database_(beta)/learn_git_by_building_an_sql_reference_object/README.md

 <code>Reverting is a good way to undo a commit because you don't lose the commit from the history.</code><br>
 <code>e.g.</code><br>
 <code>-- git revert HEAD</code><br>

 ---

+## .env
+<code>.env files are used to store environment variables for running code.
+Often times, there may be sensitive information in it. </code>

+---